wyattlw2/Hand_in_Hand/README.md

 # Hand_in_Hand
-ECE 120 Honors Project
+// ECE 120 Honors Project

-Important UNO Code may be deposited in this repository
+(final submission is on illinoiswiki)